Xarpet/HasKess/README.md

 # HasKess
  A Haskell Chess Engine.
 Hi!
 This is HasKess.
+Currently completed:
+- regular board representation
+- support for FEN (both parsing and showing)
+- piece movement with bitboard
+To be done:
-Currently the board representation and support for FEN (both parsing and showing) is completed.
-Future goal is piece movement with bitboard, GUI support and a simple chess engine.
+- GUI support and a simple chess engine.